 Consultancies Can't Grow Their Business When Their Websites Suck

-Consultancy websites is one of the most discussed topics in my work with consulting firms and their leaders.
+Consultancy websites is a popular topic of discussing in my work with consulting firms and their leaders.
 I receive 2-3 questions about it every week.
-So I thought I'd compile and share a list of some of the patterns I've noticed when reviewing consultancies' websites.
+So I thought I'd compile and share a list of some of the patterns I've noticed when reviewing boutique consultancies' websites.
 Fasten your seatbelts.

 Most consultancies' websites suck

 Yes, they suck.
 Big time.
 Sorry to say.
 I am struggling with such poor professionalism.
-And to be honest, most firms are underestimating the criticalness of a website to succeed in consulting.
+And to be honest, most boutique consultancies are underestimating the criticalness of a website to succeed.
 What do consulting leaders think buyers of consultancy services do when evaluating candidate firms (or their consultants)?

 Exactly, they check out the consultancy and its consultants/advisors.
 And hopefully, the consultancy's website shows an abundance of expert evidence.
 Without easy-to-find social proof and immediate evidence of profound knowledge, the risk-averse and impatient buyer will skip to the digitally savvy competitor.
 No mercy.